 S11: Contact allergen potency: the missing piece in the huge puzzle of alternative methods

-Several regulations in EU, such as REACH and Cosmetic Regulation, require the assessment of skin sensitization potential.
+Several regulations in EU, such as REACH and Cosmetic Regulation, require the assessment of skin sensitization poten-tial.
 There remains an important need to understand the hazard and the risk associated with exposure to chemicals that have the potential to cause skin sensitization in the induction phase.
-For hazard identification there are available validated in vivo and in vitro methods while is the assessment of the risk of skin sensitization based on potency information is still lacking.
-Knowledge of the Adverse Outcome Pathways (AOPs) of the skin sensitization allowed the development of in silico, in chemico and in vitro methods addressing specific key events (KEs).
-Information generated by these alternative methods can contribute to the assessment of hazard identification and potency classification of chemicals when used as information sources within defined approaches (APs) and Integrated Approaches to Testing and Assessment (IATA).
-Also, the Quantitative Risk Assessment (QRA) approach, based on the general toxicology principle that the risk is the product of hazard and exposure, and some important additional features like safety factors and NESIL, provide a basis for accurate assessment of risk of inducing skin sensitization.
-Finally, the aspect of potency related to a chemical sensitizer can be also take into consideration starting from a mechanistic point of view able to support in vitro potency information, necessary for full replacement of animals in the broader perspective of classification and labeling of potential sensitizers.
+For hazard identification validated in vivo and in vitro methods are available while validation of methods for the assessment of the risk of skin sensitization based on potency information is laging behind.
+Knowledge of the Adverse Outcome Pathways (AOPs) of skin sensitization allowed the development of in silico, in chemico and in vitro methods, collectively known as new approach methods (NAM), ad-dressing specific key events (KEs).
+Information generated by these alternative methods can contribute to the assessment of hazard identification and potency determination of chemicals when used as information sources within defined ap-proaches (APs) and Integrated Approaches to Testing and Assessment (IATA).
+Also, the Quantitative Risk Assessment (QRA) approach, ased on the general toxicology principle that the risk is the product of hazard and exposure, and some important additional features like safety factors and NESIL, provide a basis for accurate assessment of risk of inducing skin sensitization.
+Finally, new assays using integrated in vitro approaches based on T-cell responses could be of interest to adress potency issues.

 A regulatory perspective: hazard identification and potency classification

 David Basketter (DABMEB Consultancy Ltd., UK)